Alphaopen/alphalogic_api3/docs/index.rst

 -------------
 | Alphalogic adapter is a program for integrating third-party utilities/devices/subsystems/protocols into Alphalogic software platform.
 In the operating system, adapter runs as a stand-alone process and may be installed as a system service.
 | Three types of adapters can be distinguished by the way they are generated:
    * traditional C++ adapters;
    * composite adapters of two different parts: a relatively unchangeable program core written in C++, supplemented by gRPC stub containing application-specific program code which can be written in almost any programming language (C++, Python, Go!, JavaScript, etc.).
    * Java adapters.

-The alphalogic_api library allows to access Alphalogic Integration API for easily developing composite adapters in Python 2, providing the integration developer with opportunity to code at once the functional part of the adapter, knowing nothing about the core.
+The alphalogic_api3 library allows to access Alphalogic Integration API for easily developing composite adapters in Python 3, providing the integration developer with opportunity to code at once the functional part of the adapter, knowing nothing about the core.

 Every adapter has a tree-like structure of the adapter objects represented as a set of linked nodes.
 The object tree has a Root object which will be generated automatically after the adapter instance is started, and a number of parent/child objects forming the object architecture of the adapter.